vectorgrp/sil-kit/docs/simulation/simulation.rst

     A mixed operation mode, where some participants operate synchronized and some unsynchronized, is not supported.
 Therefore, all participants of a simulation must either be synchronized or unsynchronized.

+.. _subsec:sim-overview:

 Simulation Overview
 -------------------
 A |ProductName| simulation is designed as a discrete-event simulation.
 This means, that each event of a participant occurs at a distinct point in time.
 Synchronized participants exchange information about the next point in time at which they intend to execute their *simulation step*.
 Based on this information they can infer if they can trigger their next simulation step or if they still need to wait for other participants to finish their steps.
 Each participant executes its simulation step periodically.
 The simulation time between the execution must be set when registering the simulation step.

 Configuration of the Simulation Step